Paper Money and American Culture

 About the Author(s)

-Heinz Tschachler is an associate professor of English and American studies at Alpen-Adria-University in Klagenfurt, Austria.
+Heinz Tschachler is a former professor of English and American studies at Alpen-Adria-University in Klagenfurt, Austria.
 He is the author of numerous books.

 Format: softcover (7 x 10)

 Table of Contents

 1. Making Sense of the Buck: Cultural Representations and Signifying Practices 15

 2. The Production of the Paper Dollar 31

 3. Designing the Paper Dollar: Articulating Production and Consumption 62

 4. The Paper Dollar and the National Symbolic 94